 Build logs are particularly helpful for:

-Runtime logs show you what’s happening on your application’s server side after deployment.
+Runtime logs show you what’s happening on your application’s server after deployment.
 These logs capture server-side activity, including:

 For example, if your application includes an API endpoint and a user makes a request to that endpoint, you’ll see the corresponding server-side activity in the runtime logs.